With only 666 graduations a year and 6 programs, Criminal Justice & Corrections attracts few students in Maryland.

 Every student who is interested in Criminal Justice & Corrections has to take a look at University of Maryland - University College.
 In addition to its bachelor's programs, University of Maryland - University College offers graduate degrees in Criminal Justice.
 The specific location of Adelphi, Maryland, is great for students who desire a less busy, suburban place.

 This school offers grad degree programs for students who need to proceed after earning a bachelor's degree.
-This school is well-known for the support of military personnel and is the 9 best in the United States for veterans.
+This school is thought to be a good decision for veterans.
 For more information, look at college scorecard.

 Coppin State University is among your best bets if you're planning on studying Criminal Justice & Corrections.
 A popular major for undergrads, there are approximately 46 learners enrolled in this program at Coppin State University.
 Located in Baltimore, Maryland, this school is a sound choice for students who enjoy the thrill of a significant city.